hnginternship5/HNGInternship/introduction.md

  Please invite others who are interested in learning to code.
 Using this link: [https://bit.ly/join_hnginternship5](https://bit.ly/join_hnginternship5)

+ Note that this link will be closed at 12 noon on 1st April, 2019.

 > Please do invite others who may be interested in the internship

 Notice: